rmrk-team/NestingEIP/README.md

 5. **Should we allow tokens to be nested into one of its children?**

-The proposal enforces that a parent token can't ve nested into one of its child token, or downstream child tokens for that matter.
-A parent token and its children are all managed by the parent token's owner.
+The proposal enforces that a parent token can't be nested into one of its child token, or downstream child tokens for that matter.
+A parent token and its children are all managed by the parent token's root owner.
 This means that if a token would be nested into one of it's children, this would create the ownership loop and none of the tokens within the loop could be managed, used or utilized anymore.
-While we realize that some edge cases might want to allow this, the proposal ensures that the user's experience is as secure as possible.
-If an implementer of this proposal wishes to allow token ownership loop, they can always override the safeguards implemented to guard against them.

 6. **How does this proposal differ from the other proposals trying to address a similar problem?**